mcerow/dsc-cnn-recap-nyc-ds-021720/README.md

 ## Key Takeaways

-The key takeaways from this section include:

-* CNN are often preferred over densely connected networks when the goal is to perform image classification
-* Using CNNs instead of densely connected networks can drastically decrease the amount of parameters needed (and as a consequence, increase the speed)
-* When building a CNN, the end of the network architecture always connects back to a densely connected network to perform classification
-* At the most basic level, a convolution is particularly good at detecting small image features, such as horizontal or vertical edges
-* Convolutions use *filter* to detect these small patterns, and these filters are generally of size 3x3 or 5x5.
-* In CNNs, padding can be used to prevent shrinkage and to make sure pixels at the edge of an image deserve the necessary attention
+Remember that the essence of a CNN is the convolutional operation.
+A window is slided across the image based on a stride size.
+Padding can be used to prevent shrinkage and to make sure pixels at the edge of an image deserve the necessary attention.
+Each convolution then works to adjust the weights of the kernel through backpropagation  during training.
+Going back to the general architecture, max pooling is typically used between convolutional layers to reduce the dimensionality.

-* To understand CNN structures and how the dimensions change in each layer, it is important to understand how filters work and how the number of filters affect the network structure.
-* When visualizing intermediate layers in a CNN, you noticed that images become more abstract with each layer we add to a CNN
+Overall, CNNs are a useful model for image recognition due to their ability to recognize visual patterns at varying scales.
+After developing the convolutional and pooling layers to form a base, the end of the network architecture still connects back to a densely connected network to perform classification.

+## Summary

+In this section you learned all about convolutional neural networks!
+From here, you'll learn more about tuning neural networks and other neural network architectures!